mrotaru/wf-viz/README.md

 Not much to say about the third option; just open the VS solution and select Build -> Build Solution - or simply press F7, like a boss.

+When the program is run from VS, it will not display the correct build info ( because VS tells it that it's working directory is the folder containing the .sln file ); this can be fixed by setting the working direcotry to
+$(OutDir) in the Project -> cia Properties... [ Debug -> Working Directory ]
+However, if the executable is double-clicked, or launched from the console, it will work just fine.